Skip to content

 WIC – 185% of the poverty threshold.

-LIHEAP – 150% of the poverty threshold or 60% of state median income.
+LIHEAP – 150% of the poverty threshold or 60% of the state median income.

 Lifeline (Obama Phone) – 135% of the poverty threshold or participation in certain other programs.